vlitzke/kitchenflies/DNAseq/11_FST/README.md

 # Calculation of unbiased population genetics estimators Tajima's pi, Watterson's Theta and Tajima's D

-## Convert the VCF to SYNC file format - Kapun says see Kofler et al. 2011, but they do an mpileup file to sync file format.
+## Convert VCF to SYNC

+Kapun says see Kofler et al. 2011, but they do an mpileup file to sync file format.

 ```
 python scripts/VCF2sync.py \